Hemphill Brothers Coach Company: Buses for 2012 Obama campaign

-Hemphill Brothers Coach Company customized the buses that was used by President Barack Obama for a trip to Minnesota, Iowa, and Illinois during the week of August 15, 2011.
+Hemphill Brothers Coach Company customized the buses that were used by President Barack Obama for a trip to Minnesota, Iowa, and Illinois during the week of August 15, 2011.
 Although the trip had the appearance of a presidential campaign event, it was designated an official trip by the Obama administration and was thus federally financed.
+During the August 2011 trip, the bus provoked considerable interest and commentary in the news and blogosphere.
+The LA Times reported a comparison of the bus to Darth Vader's helmet.
+Tea Party activist and CNN commentator Dana Loesch called the bus "a big, black, hearsemobile of doom."
+Obama followed up with another bus tour to support the American Jobs Act that October.

-Two such buses were ordered by the United States Secret Service in 2010 at a combined cost of $2,191,960.
-The buses were purchased to address security inadequacies encountered on previous such events where leased vehicles were used.
+The two buses were ordered by the United States Secret Service in 2010 at a combined cost of $2,191,960, and first reported in April 2011.
+The buses were purchased to address security inadequacies encountered on prior events which used leased vehicles.
 The Secret Service intends to use the buses as a general asset, and they are not specifically dedicated to the President.
 As such, the second bus was used in a similar fashion by the Secret Service during the 2012 presidential campaign to transport Mitt Romney.
 This second bus is now held by the Secret Service as a backup vehicle.

 The Secret Service will not confirm details about the construction and appointment of the buses, but it is likely that they are extensively equipped with security and communication equipment.
 They are speculated to be similar to other presidential conveyances, such as The Beast.
 If so, they are heavily armored, pressurized, and built to withstand a chemical or rocket-propelled grenade attack.

 The buses are reported to have lavish interiors similar to those provided to entertainment celebrities.
 They are similar in size to standard Greyhound buses, with black exteriors, blacked-out windows, and police lights.

-During the August, 2011 campaign event, the bus provoked considerable interest and commentary in the news and blogosphere.
-The LA Times reported a comparison of the bus to Darth Vader's helmet.
-Tea Party activist and CNN commentator Dana Loesch called the bus "a big, black, hearsemobile of doom."